 A stop at Balboa gave us some more information’s on wildlife in this area.
 We saw a display of wildlife animal sculls.

 Students got their lunch break with pizza.
 Back at the school, we gave the students some information about the water in general.
 What is water and how does the water cycle work?
 With posters and games, we worked together on the vocabulary and repeated them with interesting articles about water solutions and pollution.

-At the end, we created our own mini hydro car powered by solar energy.
-With transparent water tanks we could observe the chemical reaction between hydrogen and oxygen and enjoy seeing the drive of the mini car on the terrace of the school.
+In the end, we created our own mini-hydro car powered by solar energy.
+With transparent water tanks, we could observe the chemical reaction between hydrogen and oxygen and enjoy seeing the drive of the mini car on the terrace of the school.